-To create an estimate:
+To create or edit an estimate

-- 1 Choose Customers > Create Estimate. - 2 To create a new invoice, click the "Create an Estimate" on the left panel or click the + at the bottom of the list.
+- 1 Choose Customers > Create Estimate.
+How do I use this form? - 2 To create a new estimate, click the "Create an Estimate" on the left panel, or click the + at the bottom of the list.
 To edit an estimate, select an estimate in the list on the left panel. - 3 Enter the information for the estimate, and click Save.